korpling/annatto/README.md

 Running the release command will also trigger a CI workflow to create release binaries on GitHub.

-This will also trigger a CI workflow to create release binaries on GitHub.

 ## Funding

 Die Forschungsergebnisse dieser Veröffentlichung wurden gefördert durch die Deutsche Forschungsgemeinschaft (DFG) – SFB 1412, 416591334 sowie FOR 2537, 313607803, GZ LU 856/16-1.